zachlasiuk/arm-software-developers-ads/content/install-tools/armds.md

 The installer will depend on the [edition](https://developer.arm.com/Tools%20and%20Software/Arm%20Development%20Studio#Editions) of Development Studio that you are entitled to.

 Gold, Silver, and Bronze editions are one installer, with available features defined by the license.
-The version is denoted by `year.index`, where `index` is a number (for example `2022.0`).
+The version is denoted by `year.index`, where `index` is a number (for example `2022.1`).

 Development Studio Platinum Edition has its own installation package.
-The version is denoted by `year.index`, where `index` is a letter (for example `2022.a`).
+The version is denoted by `year.index`, where `index` is a letter (for example `2022.b`).

 You can download the Development Studio installer from the [Product Download Hub](https://developer.arm.com/downloads).
+For more information on the Download Hub, see [here](../pdh).

 For Windows hosts, follow the installation instructions provided [here](https://developer.arm.com/documentation/101469/latest/Installing-and-configuring-Arm-Development-Studio/Installing-on-Windows).